vMarkham/day-worker/README.md

 **PATCH /api/users/:id/projects/:pid**
 - Update an existing project for a current user
-    - at least one(1) of the following fields in body is required:
+    - at least one(1) of the following fields in req.body is required:
 ```
 {
     postUser,       // INTEGER